PayerPayment/Payer-GetAddress/README.md

 ## Examples
 To be able to run the `GetAddressExample.php` you need to have a valid jquery library imported.
 Enter `bower install` to download the already attached library.

-**Note:** You need to have bower locally installed on your device to be able to install bower components.
+**Note:** You need to have bower locally installed in your environment to be able to install bower components.
 Download bower [here](https://bower.io/).

 ## Support